litestar-org/litestar/docs/usage/websockets.rst

 Handling WebSocket in an application often involves dealing with low level constructs such as the socket itself, setting up a loop and listening for incoming data, handling exceptions and parsing incoming and serializing outgoing data.
-In addition to the low-level :class:`websocket route handler <.handlers.websocket>`, Starlite offers two high level interfaces:
+In addition to the low-level :class:`websocket route handler <.handlers.websocket>`, Litestar offers two high level interfaces:

 - :class:`websocket_listener <.handlers.websocket_listener>`